Why join?

 Acknowledgement and thanks

-Next Collective donors are publicly acknowledged for 12 months from the date of their donation on AGWA’s website, in the Gallery foyer, in our Annual Report, and within any campaign-specific marketing.
+Next Collective donors are publicly acknowledged for 12 months from the date of their donation on AGWA’s website, on the Gallery foyer honour board, in our Annual Report, and within any campaign-specific marketing.

 Donors may choose to be acknowledged anonymously if they prefer.